 - AWARE-Light runs on Android devices only (iOS not supported for now).
 Participants need to install our software package on their phones.

-- You will need a MySQL server that is accessible over the Internet, a database on that server, and administrator credentials.
+- You will need a MySQL server (version 5.x) that is accessible over the Internet, a database on that server, and administrator credentials.
 Your organisation may already manage MySQL servers, or you can opt for Amazon AWS, Microsoft Azure, or configure your own server user Docker.

 - The source code for AWARE-Light is available on Github.